jonghyunharrylee/pyPCGA/examples/ERT_E4D/README.md

 This is code example from AGU 2014 presentation by Peter Kitanidis.
 The code is rewritten in python to illustrate a pyPCGA library ERT application example.

-One can find the detailed explanation in (http://arxiv.org/abs/2202.00059)[a short arXiv writeup "Accelerated 3D Electrical Resistivity Tomography with a Scalable Jacobian-free Approach"]
+One can find the detailed explanation in [a short arXiv writeup "Accelerated 3D Electrical Resistivity Tomography with a Scalable Jacobian-free Approach"](http://arxiv.org/abs/2202.00059)

 The code needs to be cleaned and updated with notebook example for reproducible results.
 For now, you need to adjust the number of cores used in E4D and pyPCGA.
 I will update this soon.